Ficiao/Filip_Matanovic_Portfolio/docs/index.md

 ---
 <br/>

-# Projekt 6: 3D modeliranje i animiranje viteza i oružja
+# Projekt 6: 3D modeliranje i animiranje low poly viteza i oružja
-* Dizajn viteza, mača i štita
+* Dizajn low poly viteza, mača i štita
 * Modeliranje viteza, mača i štita u Blenderu
 * Animiranje viteza kombinacijom Blendera i Mixamo-a
 * Importanje tih asseta u Unity i njihovo korištenje

-# Project 6: 3D modeling and animating a knight and weapons
+# Project 6: 3D modeling and animating a low poly knight and weapons
-* Design of the knight, shield and sword
+* Design of the low poly knight, shield and sword
 * Modeling the knight, shield and sword in Blender
 * Animating the knight with Blender and Mixamo
 * Importing it all to Unity